 The Fitbit Surge is very easy to set up for use.
 This is one category that FitBit excels above many other brands.
 To get started you simply charge the device fully, download the app, and click through a few setup options.
 Once set up, all of the functions can be accessed by a tap or a swipe of your finger.
 All your fitness, sleep and GPS data is communicated to your smartphone using the Fitbit app, which you possibly are already familiar with from other FitBit watches you may have used.

-The nice thing about the Surge is how simple and user friendly the software is.
+The nice thing about the Surge is how simple and user-friendly the software is.
 You do not have to be a computer scientist to figure out how to set it up, use the powerful features and then sync and download your stats to review and make adjustments in your training regimen.
-The features on the Surge are very comprehensive, but the software interface and simplicity remain clean and basic, so you can train hard and not have to think to hard.
+The features of the Surge are very comprehensive, but the software interface and simplicity remain clean and basic, so you can train hard and not have to think too hard.

 The Fitbit Surge boasts a Lithium-polymer rechargeable battery with the charge lasting on average 5-7 days.
 If you run the GPS feature continuously, though the battery life will be cut to 5-7 hours, so only use GPS

 when needed.
 Charging every few days is highly recommended so your Surge is always charged and ready for anything.